allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 - Disk (storage)

 The cache is managed fully by CPUs.
 Moreover, it is relatively small, usually a few megabytes.
+Index may contain gigabytes of data, so it won't fit there.

 Databases vastly use Memory (RAM).
 It has several great advantages: